jonnyhoeven/justme.dev/projects/unity-augmented-game.md

 - Integrate Vuforia into Your Android App: Follow the Vuforia installation instructions to incorporate the SDK into your Android project.

-- Understand Vuforia's Features: Familiarize yourself with Vuforia's key features, including image recognition, object tracking, and augmented reality experiences.
+- Understand Vuforia's Features: Familiarize yourself with Vuforia's key features, including image recognition, object tracking and augmented reality experiences.

-- Create Your AR Experience: Start building your AR application by defining targets, implementing interactive elements, and testing your app on an Android device or emulator.
+- Create Your AR Experience: Start building your AR application by defining targets, implementing interactive elements and testing your app on an Android device or emulator.

 - Applications of Vuforia Imaging SDK

 Vuforia Imaging SDK opens up a world of possibilities for creating captivating AR experiences on Android devices.
 Here are some common use cases of Vuforia in the realm of AR development:

-- Educational Applications: Immersive learning experiences that bring textbooks, historical artifacts, and scientific concepts to life.
+- Educational Applications: Immersive learning experiences that bring textbooks, historical artifacts and scientific concepts to life.

-- Retail and Marketing: Virtual try-on experiences, interactive product demos, and brand engagement campaigns.
+- Retail and Marketing: Virtual try-on experiences, interactive product demos and brand engagement campaigns.

-- Gaming and Entertainment: Augmented reality games, virtual reality experiences, and interactive storytelling apps.
+- Gaming and Entertainment: Augmented reality games, virtual reality experiences and interactive storytelling apps.

 ## Tips for Optimizing Your AR App